Single-unit study

 MGB266 Enablers of Growth

-This unit equips students with knowledge and skills to further identify, understand, and apply fundamental financial, legal, and marketing enablers of entrepreneurship and growth.
+This unit equips you with knowledge and skills to further identify, understand, and apply fundamental financial, legal, and marketing enablers of entrepreneurship and growth.
 You will further develop your understanding of funding opportunities for new ventures as well as build on your financial literacy skills to make informed predictions about its future directions.
 You will also further explore and apply the legal enablers of growth including business regulation, intellectual property, consumer protection, commercialisation, internationalisation, and online legal issues.
 Last, you will also explore further understand and apply key marketing enablers related to marketing, sales, customers, and online promotion.
-Each enabler will be applied to to your growing entrepreneurial or intrapreneurial venture.
+Each enabler will be applied to your growing entrepreneurial or intrapreneurial venture.

 MGB340 International Business in the Asia-Pacific